⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 High-Yield Markers to Lock:

-If you can't interpret images calmly, this exam will eat time.
+If you can't interpret images calmly, this exam will eat your time.
+Practice timed image sets.

 Days 5–6: MCQ-Driven Polishing